Place notation

 D: 5 6 4 2 3 1

 In other words, the change between rows A and B is the same as the change between rows C and D, even though the rows themselves are different.
-Our notation needs to express this fact in a fashion which is independent of the specific rows.
-Therefore, rather than look at the numbers of the bells which do not move between rows, we should pay heed to the position of those bells instead.
+Any sensible notation should be able to express this in a way which is independent of the specific rows.
+Therefore, rather than the numbers of the bells which do not move between rows, we should note the position of those bells instead.

 A: 1 4 2 5 3 6